Compare any two graphics cards:

 OpenGL Version OpenGL 3.2 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the largest amount of information (measured in megabytes per second) that can be transferred across the external memory interface in one second.
-It is worked out by multiplying the card's bus width by the speed of its memory.
-If the card has DDR memory, the result should be multiplied by 2 again.
-If it uses DDR5, multiply by ANOTHER 2x.
+Memory Bandwidth: Memory bandwidth is the maximum amount of data (counted in MB per second) that can be moved over the external memory interface within a second.
+The number is calculated by multiplying the bus width by the speed of its memory.
+If the card has DDR RAM, it should be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
 The better the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+It especially helps with anti-aliasing, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
-This is calculated by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The higher this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed per second.
+This is worked out by multiplying the total texture units by the core speed of the chip.
+The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in one second.

 Display Prices